 Just in time for Mardi Gras: This recipe came from one of Camila's favorite bakeries in New Orleans.

-Sucré Bakery closed in 2019, but I was lucky enough to have gotten this recipe from the head pastry chef a few years ago.
+The origional Sucré Bakery closed in 2019, but I was lucky enough to have gotten this recipe from the head pastry chef a few years ago.
 This was my favorite King Cake then and is still the best!

 This recipe is very special since you cannot get this King Cake version anymore… This is a special treat during Mardi Gras worth making!